 That brings us to prepaid cards – the increasingly widespread, highly effective solution to your travel money concerns.
 As “closed loop” cards limited to a defined group of retailers fall out of fashion, general purpose re-loadable (GPR) cards, are growing rapidly in popularity.
 These cards can be used almost anywhere credit cards are accepted, making them just as convenient for travelers.
 Young adults are using these cards strictly to limit their budgets and in the post-recession world, many people of all ages are finding them to be an ideal solution for making card payments without accumulating credit card debt.

 Specifics vary depending on the issuer, but prepaid cards are generally purchased, activated and then loaded with the amount of funds you’re going to need.
 Typically, you can reload them remotely via online banking or e-wallet and they offer the same liability protections as traditional credit cards.

 Prepaid cards provide all the same advantages as other travel money options while eliminating the downsides.
 It’s still recommended to carry a small amount of cash for cash-only transactions such as coffee and cab fare, and to have a credit card for hotels and others places that may only accept credit, but for everything else, prepaid cards are the solution to all your travel money needs.

 The rapid growth of prepaid card adoption shows the appeal of this product.
-For your next trip, consider using the Payza Card to help you budget for your expenses, keep your money secure, and keep your transaction fees to a minimum.
-For instructions on how to order your Payza Card, visit the Payza Reference Center.
+For your next trip, consider using the a prepaid card to help you budget for your expenses and keep your money secure.